IanLewis42/GravStorm/readme.txt

   the entry in maps.txt is my_level, you must have a file called data/my_level.txt

 - This .txt file contains all the information about the level.
 Each parameter should be typed on its own line.
+  Pretty much anything can be used as a single-line comment, but I tend to use a semicolon ;
+  The easiest thing to do is take a look at some af the existing  files, but for reference, I'll describe all the parameters here.
+Most are optional, or have default values.
+Those that are always required are marked accordingly.

 o map_type <0|1>
   0 - Single image file for map (default)
   1 - Tiled map

 o display_map <filename> only png format supported.
-REQUIRED Image to display, or images of all the tiles, arranged in a single horizontal line
+REQUIRED Image to display, or images of all the tiles, arranged in a single horizontal line.
+If tiles, each tile must be 64x64 pixels, so the whole image must be (n*64) x 64 pixels.
+Tiles are displayed 'normal' size;  single image maps are displayed double size.

 o collision_map <filename> only png format supported.
-REQUIRED Similar to display_map, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255)
+REQUIRED Similar to display_map, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
+  If tiles, this should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (n*32) x 32 pixels.

 o ascii_map <filename>
   Shows the arrangement of tiles to make the map.
 ASCII format, 0-9 for first 10 tiles, A-Z for next 26. ' ' (space) doubles as 0.
 Only applies if map_type = 1

 o sentry_display <filename> only png format supported.
-  Images of all the sentries and forcefields, arranged in a single horizontal line
+  Images of all the sentries and forcefields, arranged in a single horizontal line.
+Each image must be 64x64 pixels, so the whole image must be (n*64) x 64 pixels

 o sentry_collision <filename> only png format supported.
-  Similar to sentry_display, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255)
+  Similar to sentry_display, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
+This should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (n*32) x 32 pixels.

 o description <filename>
   Text displayed after selecting map

 o ship_first <0|1>
-  0 - Map gets drawn first, then ship (also sentries, forcefields etc.) on top (default) 1 - ship (also sentries, forcefields etc.) get drawn first, then Map on top
+  0 - Map gets drawn first, then ship (also sentries, forcefields etc.) on top (default) 1 - ship (also sentries, forcefields etc.) get drawn first, then map on top

 o wrap <0|1>
   0 - Ship stops at edge of map (if there's no wall)  (default)